sinadalvand/noraPlayer/README.md

 Free and Beautiful music player for android

-# Developed by Kotlin and new Google Componenet
+# Developed by Kotlin-java and new Google Componenet

 sample :